Shahzadnit/EZ-CLIP/README.md

 ```
 ```
-# Train base to novel
+# Test base to novel
  python test_base_to_novel.py --config configs/base_to_nove/ucf_base_to_novel.yaml
 ```